 Police in Kiev have confirmed Mr Bulatov was bruised and received a cut to one of his ears, according to Ukrainian newspaper Ukrainskaya Pravda.
 They have opened an investigation and posted guards at the hospital where he is being treated.

-The army has called on President Viktor Yanukovych to take 'urgent steps' to ease the political crisis (Getty Images) Meanwhile, the army has called on President Viktor Yanukovych to take "urgent steps" to ease the political crisis.
+Meanwhile, the army has called on President Viktor Yanukovych to take "urgent steps" to ease the political crisis.
 Mr Yanukovych's office released a statement on Thursday saying he was off sick with acute respiratory illness, casting doubt over how negotiations to end the standoff with the opposition will proceed.

 Demonstrators took to the streets of Kiev in their tens of thousands in November in response to the government's decision to spurn a political and trade deal with the EU in favour of a £9bn bailout and cheaper gas prices from Russia, to keep Ukraine's struggling economy afloat.